-Waste Consolidators, Inc. (WCI)
+Waste Consolidators, Inc.

-WCI is a long standing investment of which the Company owns a 51% interest and is included in the consolidated financial statements for the years ended December 31, 2021 and 2020.
+Waste Consolidators, Inc. ("WCI") is a long-standing investment of which the Company owns a 51% interest and is included in the consolidated financial statements for the years ended December 31, 2022 and 2021.
+WCI works with business park owners, governmental centers, and apartment complexes to reduce their facility related operating costs.
+WCI's waste management and disposal services include waste consolidation, bulk item pickup, general property maintenance, and one-time clean-up services in Phoenix, Austin, San Antonio, Houston, and Dallas.
 In the last half of 2020, WCI began expanding its services in Texas from San Antonio and Austin to include Houston, and in November 2021 began services in Dallas.
-This has led to an increase in selling, general and administrative expenses as WCI positions itself to operate in this new location.
+This has led to an increase in selling, general and administrative expenses as WCI positions itself to operate in these newer locations.

-Electrum Partners, LLC (Electrum)
+Electrum Partners, LLC